sayanta01/JS/notes/fullstackopen/04-testing-server-user-administration/01-structure-of-backend-intro-to-testing.md

     ↓
 MongoDB returns result (BSON) or error to Mongoose
     ↓
-Mongoose transforms BSON into JavaScript objects (documents)?
+Mongoose transforms BSON into JavaScript objects (documents)
     ↓
 Express handles result or passes error to error-handling middleware
     ↓